-Instructor: Associate Professor Suzanne J. Flynn
+Instructor: Professor Suzanne J. Flynn

 This seminar will offer students the opportunity to study a selection of British and American women writers -- some major, some minor -- covering the past 500 years.
 Beginning with Queen Elizabeth and her contemporaries and ending with twentieth-century figures such as Virginia Woolf and Zora Neale Hurston, we will explore Woolf's famous question: what if Shakespeare had a sister?
 We will consider the impact of gender on the creative process, and how economics, class, and racial issues intersect with gender to produce a unique female voice.
 The course will include several film showings and a field trip to Washington, DC.